danrot/master-thesis/02_state-of-the-art.md

 all the versioning information about this node, since this node is only holding the current values. `jcr:predecessors` holds a list of references to all the previous versions of the node.
 The latest version of this node is referenced by `jcr:baseVersion`.
-Finally the `jcr:isCheckedOut` flag shows us, if the node is currently checked out, and therefore if it is editable at the moment.
+Finally, the `jcr:isCheckedOut` flag shows us, if the node is currently checked out, and therefore if it is editable at the moment.

 The type properties `jcr:primaryType` and `jcr:mixinTypes` stay almost the